dd32/td-gh-ex/readme.txt

 Created by ThemeinProgress, https://www.themeinprogress.com

-Polar Lite WordPress Theme is a child theme of SuevaFree Theme, Copyright 2019 ThemeinProgress.
+Sneak Lite WordPress Theme is a child theme of SuevaFree Theme, Copyright 2019 ThemeinProgress.
-Polar Lite is distributed under the terms of the GNU GPLv3.
+Sneak Lite is distributed under the terms of the GNU GPLv3.

 SuevaFree WordPress Theme, Copyright 2019 ThemeinProgress.
 SuevaFree is distributed under the terms of the GNU GPLv3.

 == Changelog ==

+= 3.0.8 =
+Release date - January, 08 - 2019

+* Updated - Readme.txt file

 = 3.0.7 =
 Release date - January, 06 - 2019